ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** Trying to join a thread that is not started.

-**Action:** Check the error number from the trace log and contact Altibase's Support Center (http://support.altibase.com/en/).
+**Action:** Check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x020AC ( 8364) idERR_IGNORE_THREAD_UNBOUND Joining a detached thread**

 **Cause:** Trying to join a thread that is not joinable

-**Action:** Check the error number from the trace log and contact Altibase's Support Center (http://support.altibase.com/en/).
+**Action:** Check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x020C4 ( 8388) idERR_IGNORE_FAIL_OPEN_ISQL_PTY_FILE can not to open a file